Wildlife of Sri Lanka

 Image 3

-Day 2 : Negombo - Anuradhapura
+Day 2 : Negombo - Willpattu

 Wilpattu is the largest National Park in Sri Lanka.
 Its name derives from 'Willu-pattu', meaning 'land of lakes' after its many distinctive natural water basins.
 These depressions fill with rainwater, forming lakes that attract a rich array of birds and wildlife.
 Due to security concerns regarding the Sri Lankan civil war, the park was closed to the public for fifteen years.
 However, despite reopening in 2009, it is a relatively quiet tourist destination; which is why it is a perfect location to spot undisturbed sloth bears, elephants, deer and leopards.